 New features of the site include:

 This 23-page booklet covering topics like arthritis basics, gardening pre-planning, tools and accessories, overall health, pain management, and small scale fruit and vegetable production.
-Get a copy.
+A Spanish translation is available from the Arthritis Foundation Get a copy or link to the translation.

 AgrAbility Harvest is a newsletter that highlights the activities and impacts of AgrAbility, and is designed for agricultural producers, AgrAbility staff members, rehabilitation specialists, agriculture professionals, educators, legislators, or anyone else with an interest in the agriculture and disability arena.
 It is published in both electronic and print formats, and to receive print copies, please email firstname.lastname@example.org with "Newsletter" in the subject line.